iv-org/documentation/docs/hide-instance-behind-proxy-server.md

     You need to proxy the HTTP protocol normally like you would already do with your current web server for invidious.
 But in this case from the proxy server to your existing infrastructure.
 Then also setup the certificates for HTTPS.

-    Then you optionally preserve the IP address of your clients using for example on NginX set_real_ip_from and real_ip_header.
+    Then you optionally preserve the IP address of your clients using for example on NGINX set_real_ip_from and real_ip_header.

 ## Requirements

 - Your main web server should support the proxy protocol, it's possible to do it without it (later on in the tutorial).
 Non-exhaustive list of web servers that support it:

-    * NginX (recommended web server for this tutorial)
+    * NGINX (recommended web server for this tutorial)
     * Traefik
     * Apache ([doesn't come in the official version](https://www.scaleway.com/en/docs/tutorials/proxy-protocol-v2-load-balancer/#configuring-proxy-protocol-in-apache-web-server))
     * Caddy ([need to build with a custom module](https://github.com/mastercactapus/caddy2-proxyprotocol))